Former Executive Director, Center for Law, Energy & the Environment

 Office: 597 Simon Hall

-Jordan Diamond is the Executive Director of the Center for Law, Energy, and the Environment (CLEE) at the UC Berkeley School of Law.
+Jordan Diamond is the Former Executive Director of the Center for Law, Energy, and the Environment (CLEE) at the UC Berkeley School of Law.
 The Center channels the expertise and creativity of the Berkeley Law community into pragmatic policy solutions to environmental and energy challenges in California and across the nation.
 Jordan also co-directs the Law of the Sea Institute at Berkeley Law, which facilitates expert research and commentary on critical ocean issues.
 Jordan’s work focuses on ensuring environmental laws and policies are based on the best information available, developed through inclusive and transparent processes, and implemented through adaptive and accountable systems.
 Governor Jerry Brown appointed her to the California Ocean Protection Council on June 28, 2018.

 Prior to joining Berkeley, Jordan was the Co-Director of the Ocean Program at the Environmental Law Institute, where she concentrated on strengthening ocean and coastal governance at local and regional levels, including improving and integrating Gulf of Mexico coastal conservation and restoration, supporting the role of Alaska Natives and other indigenous peoples in Arctic marine governance, and analyzing offshore energy management and enforcement systems.